 Unfortunately, these classic findings appear in < 50% of patients.
 Many variations of appendicitis symptoms and signs occur.
 Pain may not be localized, particularly in infants and children.
 Tenderness may be diffuse or, in rare instances, absent.
 Bowel movements are usually less frequent or absent; if diarrhea is a sign, a retrocecal appendix should be suspected.
-RBCs or WBCs may be present in the urine.
-Atypical symptoms are common among elderly patients and pregnant women; in particular, pain is less severe and local tenderness is less marked.
+Red or white blood cells may be present in the urine.
+Atypical symptoms are common among older patients and pregnant women; in particular, pain is less severe and local tenderness is less marked.

 When classic appendicitis symptoms and signs are present, the appendicitis diagnosis is clinical.
 In such patients, delaying appendicitis surgery to do imaging tests only increases the likelihood of perforation and subsequent complications.

 In patients with atypical or equivocal findings, imaging studies should be done without delay.
 Contrast-enhanced CT has reasonable accuracy in diagnosing appendicitis and can also reveal other causes of an acute abdomen.
 Graded compression ultrasonography can usually be done quickly and uses no radiation (of particular concern in children); however, it is occasionally limited by the presence of bowel gas and is less useful for recognizing nonappendiceal causes of pain.

 Appendicitis remains primarily a clinical diagnosis.
 Selective and judicious use of radiographic studies may reduce the rate of negative laparotomy.